jaceiverson/pandas-compare/README.md

 ## Examples
 ### ScreamingFrog Crawl Comparison (SEO)
 This is a great tool to compare crawls from different dates.
 Simply export the CSV files from ScreamingFrog.
 Then run this Google Colab notebook to create a Report in Google Sheets.
 <p align="center">
   <a href=https://colab.research.google.com/drive/11QKyGo5xjw7RF9KnZbiP9yYNqvc9Qx6H?usp target="_blank"><b>ScreamingFrog Crawl Compare in Colab</b></a>
 </p>
+By default the code to connect to Google Sheets and do all the formatting is hidden, but feel free to peep behind the curtain to see how it was done.
+You can display the first block of code by opening using the drop-down triangle on the far left side of the block.

 ### Weed Price Comparison
 For a simple, get acquainted quickly example, use this.
 Thanks to <a href=https://veekaybee.github.io/2018/07/23/small-datasets/ target="_blank">Vicki</a> for pointing me in the direction of these small datasets; and thanks to <a href=https://github.com/frankbi/price-of-weed target="_blank">Frank BI</a> for supplying the free datasets.
 I used Frank's weed price data from 2004 and compared them to 2005 across the 50 states.
 The example can be found in this repo's example folder.